CNES/cars/docs/source/user_guide/cli.rst

 Outputs
 =======

-In fine, CARS produces a geotiff file ``dsm.tif`` which contains the Digital Surface Model in the required cartographic projection and at the resolution defined by the user.
+CARS produces a geotiff file named ``dsm.tif`` that contains the Digital Surface Model in the required cartographic projection and the ground sampling distance defined by the user.

 If the user provides an additional input image, an ortho-image ``clr.tif`` is also produced.
 The latter is stackable to the DSM (See :ref:`getting_started`).

-Those two products can be visualized with `QGIS <https://www.qgis.org/fr/site/>`_ for example.
+These two products can be visualized with `QGIS <https://www.qgis.org/fr/site/>`_ for example.

 .. |dsm| image:: ../images/dsm.png
   :width: 100%